- Life & Money

 - Your Business

-Perhaps you've been dreaming of starting a business for a while, or the events of the last few months got you thinking you should strike out on your own.
-Either way, after doing market research and making sure you’re financially prepared, you’ll need to create a business plan.
+If you've been dreaming of starting a business lately, you’re not alone: An August 2021 Northwestern Mutual survey found that the majority of Americans want to become their own boss/become an entrepreneur.
+After doing market research and making sure you’re financially prepared, you’ll need to create a business plan.

-A business plan can act as a roadmap for any burgeoning entrepreneur to follow — but it's also a good reference manual for understanding how your business is put together.
-You can use it to monitor your progress and hold yourself accountable.
-And, of course, it also works as a sales-and-recruiting tool for attracting employees or future investors.
+A business plan can act as a roadmap for any burgeoning entrepreneur to follow — but it's also a good reference manual for understanding the vision of your business and how it’s put together.
+You can use it to hold yourself accountable, and it can also be a tool that helps you attract investors or future employees.

 If you're ready to get started, these eight steps will help you get off on the right foot.
 Here’s how to build a business plan.

 First, clearly describe your business so that anyone who picks up your plan can understand it.
 Potential investors will reference this section of your plan to better understand what it is you do and the value your business provides.

 Second, define your market.
 Give a brief introduction to your industry, how your business fits into it and why you will stand out.
 What are your strengths and what type of customers are you trying to serve?